What Is GDP? Gross Domestic Product Explained

 What Is GDP?

 Gross Domestic Product (GDP) is the total monetary value of all goods and services produced within a country's borders during a specific time period — usually measured quarterly and annually.
 It is the most widely used measure of an economy's size and health.
+You can practice these concepts with our interactive GDP Indicators Word Search.

 The US GDP in 2023 was approximately $27.4 trillion — the largest in the world, representing about 25% of global economic output.